AdobeDocs/certification.en/help/certifications/acs/acs-e-developer.md

 **Exam objectives and scope**

-Section 1: Data Modeling and Management (26%)
+Section 1: Data modeling and management (26%)

 * Given a scenario, transform a client requirement into a custom resource
 * Determine how to configure screen and filter definitions